isomorphic-software/smartclient-docs/classes/Canvas.md

 ### Returns

-`[boolean](../reference.md#type-boolean)` — false to prevent this event from bubbling to this widget's parent, true or undefined to bubble.
+`[Boolean](#type-boolean)` — false to prevent this event from bubbling to this widget's parent, true or undefined to bubble.

 ### Groups